• Recipes

 This method of quick pickling has deep roots in many cuisines from Latin American kitchens where onions are steeped in citrus and chilies, to Indian thalis where a jar of vinegar-pickled onions often sits alongside curries.
 The idea is always the same: preserve the onions, boost their flavor, and have a ready condiment that makes every bite more exciting, often enhanced with spices like mustard seeds for extra depth.

-I first tried quick pickled onions at a street-side taco stand, where their bright pink hue stood out almost as much as their tangy snap.
+I first tried quick pickled onions at a street-side taco stand, where their bright pink color stood out almost as much as their tangy snap.
 Since then, I’ve kept a jar in my own fridge, ready to throw on salads, grain bowls, kebabs, or even scrambled eggs.
 Once you try them, you’ll see why they’ve become a global favorite; they’re quick, versatile, and endlessly useful.

 Why you’ll love this